International-Data-Spaces-Association/IDS-G/Components/IdentityProvider/DAPS/README.md

 ## Dynamic Attribute Token (DAT)

-An example of a complete DAT, including header and payload is shown below:
+An example of a complete decoded DAT, including header and payload is shown below:

 ```
 {